The Mouse and the Motorcycle

 - What curricula assign The Mouse and the Motorcycle?

-- The Mouse and the Motorcycle appears on reading lists for Common Core State Standards (ELA).
+- The Mouse and the Motorcycle appears on reading lists for Common Core State Standards (ELA), Great Stone Face Book Award, Nēnē Award (Hawai'i), and 2 others.
 Each assignment on this site links to its primary-source citation.

 Why this book is on this list